Ten years ago, searching for a part-time sales manager was not as straightforward or desirable…

 The term fractional is associated with two factors.
 The sales management professional provides a fraction of their time, and a small business pays a fraction of that manager’s overall compensation.
 When you hire a fractional sales manager, you should work with them as your sales manager.
 You hire a professional to lead and manage the salespeople and represent the sales team at the company leadership level.

 Before Fractional Sales Management became popular, our company referred to this approach as Shared Virtual Sales Management.
 We used the term virtual because that is our model.
-As a corporate sales manager, I managed teams in a vast geographic territory, so it made sense to work the same with smaller company sales teams.
+As a corporate sales manager, I managed teams across a vast geographic territory, so it made sense to apply the same approach to smaller company sales teams.
 We worked virtually before the COVID-19 pandemic pushed many businesses to embrace the technology.
-Not all fractional sales managers work virtually—some work close to their homes to work face-to-face with their clients.
+Not all fractional sales managers work virtually—some work close to home to meet clients face-to-face.

 The focus is on small businesses because medium and large enterprises often reach a point where a full-time manager makes the best sense.